 Your photographs will be your most treasured wedding keepsakes that you'll look back on 50 years from now, reminiscing about your favorite wedding day moments.
 There is nothing like the work of a photographer who is a true artist; so, do not leave your wedding day photography to an amateur.
-Find the professional with the right style and personality that matches you as a couple.
+Find the Wisconsin wedding photographer with the right style and personality that matches you as a couple.

 The first decision you'll need to make is whether to go with digital or film (or a mix of both, which some photographers will do).
 Digital is the most common way of shooting as it allows to shoot in any lighting and many different angles.
 Film provides a more soft, organic style, but tends to be more expensive with rolls of film and the cost of processing them.